Department of Computer Science and Engineering

 Academic Integrity

 The homework and programs you submit for this class must be entirely your own.
 If this policy is not absolutely clear, then please contact me.
 Any other collaboration of any type on any assignment is not permitted.
 It is also your responsibility to protect your work from unauthorized access.
-You are reminded that you are expected to know and follow the academic code of responsibility that appears in at Carolina Community: Student Handbook & Policy Guide, (Link to actual section) In particular all work submitted for this course must be your own.
+You are reminded that you are expected to know and follow the academic code of responsibility that appears in at Carolina Community: Student Handbook & Policy Guide.
+In particular all work submitted for this course must be your own.
 Violations of this code can result in actions varying from a failing grade to expulsion from the university.

 URL: